Loanho314/Loanho314.github.io/contents/projects.md

 In this project, we study a new KR formalism for modelling and reasoning inconsistent/prioritised knowledge bases (KBs) in Hybrid Intelligence scenarios.
 The novel formalism exhibits several benefits, notably providing dialogical explanations for logical reasoning in inconsistent KBs.
-We also evaluate the framework on large-scale real-world datasets by implementing the [Darg system](https://github.com/Loanho314/SAF-Argumentation)
+We also evaluate the framework on large-scale real-world datasets by implementing a [Darg system](https://github.com/Loanho314/SAF-Argumentation)